 However, research conducted by The Hartman Group recently showed that a large portion of consumers do still read the nutrition facts label on food products, The Gourmet Retailer reported.
 Furthermore, there seems to be a direct correlation between how often this information is read and weight management initiatives.
 For example, the majority, or 81 percent, of people who said they are watching their weight read the nutrition information.
 Those who aren't focused on managing their weight also take notice of the panel.
 According to the source, 72 percent of consumers said they read the nutrition-related details and, even if they are not concerned about their diet, 42 percent still read it often.

 Factors Influencing Decisions to Read (or Not Read) Food Labels The overarching goal of federal regulators and consumer groups has been to encourage and promote healthier lifestyles and enable shoppers to make more informed decisions.
 And the above findings highlight the importance of sellers including specific information on product labeling, paying specific mind to nutrition and ingredients.
-But to better understand what details are most critical to include, it would be helpful to gain a clearer picture of what is motivating individuals to read that portion of packaging.
+But to better understand what details are most critical to include, it would be helpful to gain a clearer picture of what is motivating individuals to read that portion of the packaging.

 The Gourmet Retailer pointed out some of the most common reasons consumers look at the Nutrition Facts label, which included: